MattiaBettini/CryEngineProjectConverter/README.md

-# CryEngineProjectConverter
+# CryEngine 5.4 Project Converter For C# Project

-Small Program which converts cryengine 5.4 projects into a compatible format for visual studio 2017.
+Small Program which convert the cryengine 5.4 C# project into a compatible format for visual studio 2017.

 MAKE A BACKUP OF THE PROJECT, BECAUSE THE CONVERTER CHANGE THE .sln AND .csproj FILE.